Last Updated on December 31, 2022

 Who Is a Firm Mattress For?

 The way you sleep has a direct impact on the kind of mattress you should have.
 Firm mattresses are best for those who sleep on their stomach or their backs.
-This is because the body laying flat will have better weight distribution on a firm surface as opposed to a soft mattress or plush one.
+This is because a flat body will have better weight distribution on a firm surface than a soft mattress or plush one.
 Lying flat on your back or belly on a bed that is too soft will see you sinking deep into it, making you uncomfortable and exacerbating pressure points on your body.
-You might even have difficulty breathing or changing position while asleep.
+You might even have difficulty breathing or changing your position while asleep.

 Side sleepers should avoid beds that are too soft, simply because the lack of proper contouring can leave parts of the body with no support.
 Your neck might hang, or your hips will tilt at an uncomfortable angle, resulting in a spine thrown out of alignment and open avenues for all sorts of back pain related issues.

 What your body is made of is just as important as how you use it when you sleep.
 Heavier weighted people will find firmer mattresses preferable to softer, plush ones.
 Too soft and a heavy person will sink into the surface much more and lose comfort.
 A softer mattress will also degrade faster the more weight it is subjected to because they are generally weaker and less durable.
 If you way around 200 lbs or more, even an extra firm mattress won’t seem hard as a rock because the hardened springs have some give while still supporting your frame.
 Especially if collaborated with foam comfort layers in a hybrid mix.
-Anyone weighing between 300-400 lbs may want to consider something like the Comfort Max 400 Bariatric.
+Anyone weighing between 300-400 lbs may want to consider looking at specialist mattresses for heavy people.

 Lighter weighted people may want to consider just how firm their mattresses are, despite their preferences.
 Someone who is under 150 lbs may find firm mattresses to be uncomfortable to the point of pain.
 Their light frames do not provide enough weight to force the layers down and create a properly aligned profile.
 It can often be like sleeping on a slab.